stac-utils/stac-validator/README.md

-    --timer                      Reports time to validate the STAC. (seconds) --update                     Migrate to newest STAC version (1.0.0-beta.2) for testing --log_level LOGLEVEL         Standard level of logging to report. [default: CRITICAL] --force                      Add missing 'id' field or version='0.9.0' for older STAC objects to force validation --recursive                  Recursively validate an entire collection or catalog --extension EXTENSION        Validate an extension
+    --timer                      Reports time to validate the STAC. (seconds) --update                     Migrate to newest STAC version (1.0.0-beta.2) for testing --log_level LOGLEVEL         Standard level of logging to report. [default: CRITICAL] --force                      Set version='0.9.0' and fix missing id for older objects to force validation --recursive                  Recursively validate an entire collection or catalog.
+    --extension EXTENSION        Validate an extension
     --core                       Validate on core only
+    --legacy                     Validate on older schemas, must be accompanied by --version
 ```
 ---
 # CLI